johneo-f620/ai-prototype-starter/README.md

 # Self-hosted AI starter kit

+## NOTE: Don't change the values in the `.env` to be different from the `.env.sample`

+Some of the credentials values are encrypted using the default values then cause issues that have to be resolve by creating new values.
+Adding new key/values should be ok though.

 **Self-hosted AI Starter Kit** is an open-source Docker Compose template designed to swiftly initialize a comprehensive local AI and low-code development environment.

 ![n8n.io - Screenshot](https://raw.githubusercontent.com/n8n-io/self-hosted-ai-starter-kit/main/assets/n8n-demo.gif)